rokicki/dots_and_triangles/README.md

 To set bit b in an integer i, you do this:

     i |= 1 << b

+Using integers as bitfields to represent small boolean vectors can dramatically speed up programs, often by two orders of magnitude.

 Implementing the remaining bits of the solution is annoying but not too bad.
 We need a way to identify each of the